smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/09 - Semi and Anti Joins.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The opposite of semi-joins are anti-joins, which look for inequality between the two sets, i.e., the left and right tables.

-*  Anti-joins use the NOT IN or NOT EXISTS operators in the WHERE clause of an SQL statement.
+*  Anti-joins use the `NOT IN` or `NOT EXISTS` operators in the WHERE clause of an SQL statement.
-*  Semi-joins use the IN or EXISTS operators in the WHERE clause of an SQL statement.
+*  Semi-joins use the `IN` or `EXISTS` operators in the `WHERE` clause of an SQL statement.

 ---

 For a join to be considered a semi or anti-join it must have the following three qualities:

 1)	The join cannot create duplicate rows from the outer table.
-2)	The joining table cannot be used in the queries projection (SELECT statement).
+2)	The joining table cannot be used in the queries projection (`SELECT` statement).
 3)	The join predicate looks for equality (=) or in-equality (<>) and not a range (<, >, etc.).

 ---

-There are several benefits of using anti-joins and semi-joins over INNER joins:
+There are several benefits of using anti-joins and semi-joins over `INNER JOINS`:

 *  Semi-joins and anti-joins remove the risk of returning duplicate rows.
 *  Semi-joins and anti-joins increase readability as the result set can only contain the columns from the outer semi-joined table.